-The Government has published advice on what businesses should do to prepare for the UK leaving the EU.
+The Government has published advice on what businesses should do now the UK has left the EU.
 It has also produced an employer’s toolkit which equips employers with the right tools and information to support EU citizens and their families to apply to the EU Settlement Scheme.

 For further information and guidance please see:

-The Government has published specific guidance on how public procurement will change following the UK’s withdrawal from the EU, covering both if the UK leaves the EU with a deal, and if there is a no- deal.
+The Government has published specific guidance on how public procurement will change following the UK’s withdrawal from the EU.

 Under the terms of the Withdrawal Agreement, EU citizens can continue to move to the UK to live and work until 31 December 2020.
 Following this, the government intends to introduce a new skills-based immigration system, and has published its proposals for how this would operate in its Immigration White Paper.